dmfbsh/dmfbsh.github.io/churches/visiting.md

 - Sibdon Carwood (St Michael) - the church is closed
 - Willey (St John the Baptist) - the church is on private land
 - Woodcote Chapel - the church is on private land
+- Halston Chapel - a private chapel (never a parish church) on a private estate

-Which leaves 306 churches to visit, plus:
+Which leaves 305 churches to visit, plus:

 - Haughmond Abbey
 - Shrewsbury Abbey